-So it wasn’t that Watts was straight-up wrong about what he said about the “real you.”
+Watts seems to have espoused a view quite similar to what Chapman is calling “participation.”
 You are an inextricable portion of the reality-process that may or may not have begun with the Big Bang.
 You are comprised of the same atoms as everything else.
 In some sense, you are the universe.
 But in another sense, you’re definitely you, distinct from everything else.

-To the extent that Watts insisted that we are all simply the universe and nothing else, I would argue that he was wrong.
-In his excitement to embrace “All is One,” Watts overlooked the valuable aspects of dualism: that boundaries do exist, and that this allows for individuality and for the game of human existence to occur.
+To the extent that various teachers and gurus tangential to Watts insisted that we are all simply the universe and nothing else, I would argue that they were wrong.
+In their excitement to embrace “All is One,” they overlooked the valuable aspects of dualism: that boundaries do exist, and that this allows for individuality and for the game of human existence to occur.

 Watts was one who boldly challenged the dominant dualist model of reality which he inherited, urging humanity to notice interconnectedness and the porous, ambiguous boundary between self and other, self and world.
 This work was decidedly important—an antidote to Western intoxication with the idea of total separation.
 And to Watts’ credit, he was quick to understand the nuanced truth that monism and dualism are both true, in some sense.